 Building a Life Worth Living Web Series

-Join Cailyn and Delaney in creating a toolbox full of skills to use in everyday life in a 16-week series of webinars.
+Join YES counselors Cailyn and Delaney in creating a toolbox full of skills to use in everyday life in this pre-recorded 16-week web series.

-The web series is rooted in Dialectical Behavior Therapy (DBT) and will involve activities, worksheets, and helpful tips.
-It will include 30-40 minutes of content, 20 minutes of Q&A.
+This web series is rooted in Dialectical Behavior Therapy (DBT) and involves activities, worksheets, and helpful tips.
+Each webisode includes 30-40 minutes of content.

 This program is made possible through YES’ partnership with the Lake Washington School District.